-The Lung Transplantation Program is certified by the United Network for Organ Sharing (UNOS) and Center for Medicare and Medi-Cal Services (CMS).
-In addition, our program is part of a Pulmonary and Critical Care program that is ranked among the best in the nation by
+A national leader.
+Our program is part of a Pulmonary and Critical Care specialty that is ranked among the best in the nation by

 U.S. News & World Report.

-As many of our patients require temporary relocation to San Diego for their medical care, UC San Diego offers lung transplant recipients and their families accommodations at the
+Many of our patients need to relocate to San Diego temporarily for their medical care.
+UC San Diego Health offers lung transplant recipients and their families comfortable and affordable housing at the

 Bannister Family House.